WriteWiseCollabTech/WriteWise/README.md

 * [@transalm](https://github.com/transalm)

 ## Features
-1. Create Competion
+1. Create Competition and set up prizes - sponsor
-2. Nominate a paper to a competition
+1. Nominate a paper to a competition - nominator and nominees
-3. Vote on nominated paper
+1. Vote on a nominated paper - voter
-1. Cast vote on nominated papers
+1. Cast vote on nominated papers - voter
 1. View votes, nominations and competitions

 ## Future Features
-1. Sponsor, subsudize, fund competions by stocking tokens as prize
+1. Sponsor, subsidize, fund competitions by stocking tokens as prizes
-2. Split prize between contributers and nominaters of the winning papers
+2. Split prizes between nominators and nominees of the winning papers

 ## Installation
 Follow the instructions in the [Installation Guide](docs/installation-guide.md) and the [Deployment Guide](docs/deployment-guide.md)